ideabrian/remotion/packages/docs/docs/getting-started.md

 ## FFmpeg requirement

-Remotion requires `ffmpeg` and `ffprobe` binaries (minimum version 4.1) to render videos.
+Remotion requires the `ffmpeg` and `ffprobe` binaries (minimum version 4.1) to render videos.
 If you don't have them, [Remotion will try to install FFmpeg for you](/docs/ffmpeg).

 ## Installation in existing projects

-If you already have a project you want to install Remotion in, don't use the instructions on this page.
-Instead, check out: [Installation in existing projects](/docs/brownfield)
+To install Remotion in an existing project, use the instructions on this page instead: [Installation in existing projects](/docs/brownfield)